-Group & Health Core Exam or Group & Health Advanced Exam or Group & Health Specialty Exam
+Group & Health Core Exam or Group & Health Advanced Exam

 The candidate will gain the ability to understand, describe and price products typically offered under group and individual healthcare plans in the U.S. and Canada, including medical, dental, pharmacy, long-term care and disability.
 Candidates will be able to recommend employee benefit strategies for group benefits.
 They will also understand the effect of taxation, regulation.